leddoo/kibi/main.md

     - and_then: opposite of `??`. what operator?
         - maybe `&&` for and_then, `||` for or_else.
     - cssa: replace terminator args.
+    - repl: support multiple stmts.
+        - print value of all of them.

 - ideas:
     - reverse debugging: